Mythologyli/Mythologyli/README.md

 Hi, this is Myth!

-+ EE MSc at National University of Singapore
++ EE MSc student at National University of Singapore

 + Love embedded systems, robotics and Minecraft!